 Los Angeles is a major hub in Southern California and the second most populous city in the United States behind only New York City.
 With close to 4 million people residing in Los Angeles, there is a large infrastructure in place to support families and individuals.

-More than 20 million people in the United States struggled with addiction in 2016, the National Survey on Drug Use and Health (NSDUH) publishes.
 Addiction is a personal disease that impacts every family and individual in a different way.
 When it comes to treatment, what works best for one person may not be ideal for another.
 Because of this, there are many different formats for drug rehab.

 The National Institute on Drug Abuse (NIDA) publishes that there are more than 14,500 specialty addiction treatment providers in the United States, offering a wide range of these drug rehab formats.
 Each provider will offer different options and programs.